 Guru Technologies founders and seasoned veteran entrepreneurs Rick Nucci and Mitchell Stewart recognized these modern pain points in knowledge management.
 Departments were functioning in silos, information was buried in servers and many individuals were routinely asked to answer the same questions by their peers over and over again.

-Rather than simply make digital information easier for you to find, Guru turned the process upside down and decided to have that information find you – when and where you need it most.
+Rather than simply make digital information easier for you to find, Guru turned the process upside down and decided to have that information find you — just what you need, just when you need it.

-Today, Guru works with partners like Slack, Zendesk and Salesforce, amongst others, to help clients tap into their company’s collective knowledge and reduce information overload for their employees.
+Today, Guru works with customers like Zoom, Shopify, Slack and others to tap into their company’s collective knowledge and reduce information overload for their employees.
 With Guru, the more you use it, the better it gets to know your people and the information they need, reducing wasted time looking for documents, answering customer questions and communicating with peers.